 “No, sir!” the others cried.

 “I should hope not.
-Fortunately, my saintly mother — the Mare Tranquillitatis — called me from her womb months early, during the harsh winter of our first year of freedom.
+Fortunately, my mother — the Virgin Mare — called me from her womb months early, during the harsh winter of our first year of freedom.
 Before that, my kind hadn’t been seen on Earth since the Age of Myths.
 And since we don’t reproduce, there may never be another like me.
-I am unique, born into this time to save all of you from certain death.
+In short, I am unique — a uniqorn — born into this time to save all of you from certain death.
 Do you doubt this?”

 “No, sir!”